ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/client-v1.md

 Java client library to communicate with a DB server thru its protocols.
 Current implementation supports only [HTTP interface](/docs/en/interfaces/http).
 The library provides own API to send requests to a server.

 :::warning Deprecation
-This library will be depreceted on `February, 28, 2025`.
-It means no releases after and support.
+This library will be deprecated soon.
+Use Client-v2 for new projects
 :::

 ## Setup